Popular Questions Resulting from a Car Accident in New Orleans

 Contact Our Experienced Car Accident & Personal Injury Attorneys Today

 If you or a loved one have recently been involved in a car accident, contact a member of our team today for a consultation.
 At the Charbonnet Law Firm, we have years of experience handling all types of car accident cases across the state of Louisiana.
 Whether a drunk driver hit you, your insurance company denies your claim, or you have suffered a debilitating injury—our experienced car accident attorneys have seen it all.
 You can trust us to investigate your claim and provide the best quality legal advice to ensure your interests have been covered.
-Please contact us by clicking here and filling out our contact form or calling (504) 888-2227.
+Please contact us by clicking here and filling out our contact form or by calling (504) 888-2227.